 BASIC!
 Tutorial

-A BASIC! user, Nick Antonaccio, has written a very nice tutorial for BASIC!
+A BASIC! user, Nick Antonaccio, has written a tutorial for BASIC!
 You can find it at http://rfobasic.com.
+While it does not demonstrate all of the newer features of BASIC!, it is still a very nice way to get started.

 BASIC!
 Operation